mspnp/aks-baseline/contoso-bicycle/README.md

 ### Security

 - Identity management: Contoso is an existing Microsoft 365 user.
-They rely heavily on Azure Active Directory as their control plane for identity.
+They rely heavily on Microsoft Entra ID as their control plane for identity.
 - Certificate: They must expose all web services through SSL and aim for end-to-end encryption, as much as possible.
 - Network: They have existing workloads running in Azure Virtual Networks.
 They would like to minimize direct exposure to Azure resources to the public internet.
 Their existing architecture runs with regional hub and spoke topologies.
 This way, the network can be expanded in the future and also provide workload isolation.
 All web applications require a web application firewall (WAF) service to help govern HTTP traffic flows.
 - Secrets management: They would like to use a secure store for sensitive information.